AcutronicRobotics/MARA/README.md

 #### Terminal 1:

-This node will set the `robot_decription` parameter.
+This node will set the `robot_description` parameter.
 MoveIT make use of this parameter to calculate the forward and inverse kinematics.

 ```bash
 source ~/ros_mara_ws/install_isolated/setup.bash